seaweed-generation/peewee-migration-runner/README.md

     pass
 ```

+See the [peewee documentation](https://docs.peewee-orm.com/en/latest/peewee/playhouse.html#migrate) for what the migration implementations should look like.

 Note that both functions are run inside a call to `Database.atomic()`.
 This may or may not have an effect, depending on your database.

 Migrations are applied by creating an instance of the class with a peewee database object, then running either the `run` or `rollback` method.
 Typically this would be wrapped in a CLI command.
 For example with Flask, you'd have something like: